 Some 3rd party apps, like iOS Mail, Android Mail, and Outlook, don't work with Yahoo two-step verification.
 To use these apps with your Yahoo account, you'll need to generate an app-specific password.

 Periodically check the login activity for your account to make sure you recognize the locations of each sign in.
 If you see unfamiliar locations and devices, check to make sure that they’re your own.
-If you think the account was hacked, here's how to secure your account
+If you think the account was hacked, here's how to secure your account.

-has lots more ways to protect your information and stay safe online.
+The Safety Center has lots more ways to protect your information and stay safe online.